Things to Do at Great Pyramid of Giza

 Opening Hours

 Daily 8:00 AM - 5:00 PM (winter), 8:00 AM - 6:00 PM (summer).
-Interior access has limited daily tickets with specific time slots.
+Interior access may have limited daily entries.

 Tickets & Pricing